neondatabase/examples/with-nodejs/README.md

 # Getting started with Neon and NodeJS

-Run the below command to copy the `.env.sample` file:
+Run the following command to copy the `.env.sample` file:

 ```
 cp .env.sample .env && rm .env.sample